-by Chris Koellhoffer, IHM January 16, 2022
+by Chris Koellhoffer, IHM November 20, 2022

-Sit in stillness with the Holy One.
+Find a quiet space and sit in stillness with the Holy One.

-Featured Image: William Farlow, Unsplash
+Featured Image: Anthony Tran, Unsplash

-In the left-hand column above the section marked “Archives,” you’ll see the words, “Subscribe to blog via email.”
+In the left-hand column above the section marked “Archives”, you’ll see the words, “Subscribe to blog via email.”

 You’ll then be subscribed to automatically receive any future blog posts from Mining the Now.